 Germany and Armenia have enjoyed good bilateral relations since 1992.
 Germany is supporting Armenia as it moves closer to the EU and NATO.

-As a member of the OSCE (Organization for Security and Co-operation in Europe) Minsk Group, Germany supports the Co-Chairs’ efforts to negotiate in the Nagorno-Karabakh conflict between Armenia and Azerbaijan, calling for de-escalation and urging both sides to show greater willingness to compromise.
-Germany is encouraging Armenia and Turkey to continue the process of rapprochement that began in 2009.
-Germany supports this process at civil-society level by funding cross-border reconciliation projects.
+As a member of the OSCE (Organization for Security and Co-operation in Europe) Minsk Group, Germany supports the Co-Chairs’ efforts to negotiate in the Nagorno-Karabakh conflict between Armenia and Azerbaijan, and in view of the most recent armed clashes between Armenia and Azerbaijan that lasted from September to November 2020, Germany points out that a political solution to the conflict must be found.
+Subsequent to the clashes of 2020, Germany has contributed a total of 2 million euro to the humanitarian aid efforts of the International Committee of the Red Cross (ICRC).
+Germany supports ongoing efforts at civil-society level by funding cross-border reconciliation projects.

 In terms of development cooperation, Germany is the major bilateral donor to Armenia alongside the United States.
 Cooperation focuses on sustainable development, environmental and climate protection, democracy, municipal development and rule of law promotion.